 The most important part of deducting these miles is keeping accurate records.
 Many who once had company cars remember having to record their daily usage of the car and then reporting them at the end of the year.

 Some of the miles you drive may not be deductible based on certain income or deduction limitations.
 As always, consult with your CPA or tax preparer in determining if this strategy will work best for you.
 An example of a limitation include the 10% AGI income floor for medical deductions.
 Miles are included in that.

 This information is not intended to be a substitute for specific individualized tax advice.
-LPL Financial representatives do not provide tax advice.
+SagePoint Financial nor its representatives offer tax advice.